Retirement Insurance Benefits: Windfall elimination provision (WEP)

+The Social Security Amendments of 1983 (Public Law 98-21) created the Windfall Elimination Provision (abbreviated WEP) which was a statutory provision in United States law which affected benefits paid by the Social Security Administration under Title II of the Social Security Act.
+It reduced the Primary Insurance Amount (PIA) of a person's Retirement Insurance Benefits (RIB) or Disability Insurance Benefits (DIB) when that person was eligible or entitled to a pension based on a job which did not contribute to the Social Security Trust Fund.
+When it was in effect, it also affected the benefits of others claiming on the same social security record.
+It was repealed by the Social Security Fairness Act (H.R.
+82) in 2025.

-The Social Security Amendments of 1983 (Public Law 98-21) created the WEP.
-Beneficiaries who have been employed in work that does not pay into the Social Security Trust Fund and who receive a pension from that employment based upon earnings which were not covered by Social Security may see their benefits partially offset by the WEP.
-The WEP applies once the beneficiary is both entitled to RIB and is entitled to the pension or meets all the requirements except for stopping work or filing an application.
+Beneficiaries who had been employed in work that did not pay into the Social Security Trust Fund and who received a pension from that employment based upon earnings which were not covered by Social Security may have seen their benefits partially offset by the WEP.
+The WEP applied once the beneficiary was both entitled to RIB and was entitled to the pension or met all the requirements except for stopping work or filing an application.

-There is a possibility that with enough years of coverage (YOC) that the WEP may be either reduced or waived.
-Anyone with 30 or more YOCs is exempt from the WEP.
-Beneficiaries with between 21 and 29 YOCs will have the effect of the WEP reduced.
+There was a possibility that with enough years of coverage (YOC) that the WEP may have been either reduced or waived.
+Anyone with 30 or more YOCs was exempt from the WEP.
+Beneficiaries with between 21 and 29 YOCs had the effect of the WEP reduced.

-The WEP may reduce the benefit in various ways, taking various rules and computation methods into account (see main article).
+The WEP may have reduced the benefit in various ways, taking various rules and computation methods into account (see main article).
 The WEP was developed as the result of the progressive method in which the PIA is computed.
-Since those with less earnings on the record receive a comparatively larger percentage of their average income, under normal computations a beneficiary who paid in little to the Social Security system and who is drawing a separate pension may have what is perceived as an unfair advantage in their benefits.
+Because those with less earnings on the record receive a comparatively larger percentage of their average income, under normal computations a beneficiary who paid in little to the Social Security system and who was drawing a separate pension may have had what was perceived as an unfair advantage in their benefits.